The Story

 An out-of-control mind is a beautiful thing.

-It's suprising how much of our behaviour is dictated by someone else's hangup, rather than what makes an objective difference.
-How often do those others cast our behaviour as immoral, inefficient, indulgent, lazy or wilful, to salve their own discomfort?
+It's suprising how much of our behaviour is dictated by someone else's hangup, rather than by what makes an objective difference.
+Many cast your behaviour as immoral, inefficient, indulgent, lazy or wilful, simply to salve their own discomfort.

 The parent who insists you rug up against the cold, beyond any objective measure of thermodynamics.
 Teachers who will punish a poor performing student, because they feel him an affront to their professional skill.
 The codependents who won't give their partners privacy.
 The anorexic who scorns fat people.
 The spouse who insists that a beard is unhygenic.
 The don't-squeeze-the-toothpaste-from-the-middle police.
 A celibate clergy which preaches against masturbation.
 A closeted clergy which preaches against gays.

 Time has come to resist.
-The Headbang Liberation Front declares January 13, as International Bite Me Day.
+The Honourable Liberation Front declares January 13, the International Day to Bite Me.

 Somewhere between cat-lady and OCD sits a happy medium.
 Find your own, and stick to it.